 The recent popularity of wood burning stoves amongst home-owners has sparked a huge increase in demand for wood fuel.
-The environmental and sustainability cases are really very persuasive.
+The environmental and sustainability cases are really very persuasive, so order your logs now!
 Unlike the burning of fossil fuels, burning firewood releases no more greenhouse gases (including carbon dioxide) than allowing the wood to fall and simply rot on the forest floor.
 If we are responsible in the ways we grow, cut, and burn our firewood, wood burning can be a good choice for the environment.
 At Coastal Tree Care, we only produce logs from the arisings of our arboricultural work.
 We also plant thousands of replacement trees for our range of corporate and private clients.

 Transportation is another important factor to consider.
 All of our logs are produced from our local tree care work in and around Weymouth, Portland and Dorchester.
 We are not contributing to excessive environmental emissions that would be caused if we were using hauliers to buy-in bulk loads of cord-wood to process and sell.

 There is no doubt that the majority of people prefer to burn hardwood over softwoods.
 For the uninitiated, these terms can be confusing.
 Broad-leaf, or deciduous trees are generally termed hardwoods, and coniferous trees are softwoods.
 How do we explain the fact that balsa wood is apparently hardwood, and yew is soft wood?
 Balsa is a light, soft wood, whereas yew is incredibly heavy, but burns nicely when well-seasoned.